 On May 23, 1935, 308 Marlborough was purchased from Helen Bigelow’s estate by Emma Almeida (Ruth) Hawkins, the wife of Vernon Mills Hawkins, a lumber dealer.
 They also maintained a home at Plymouth.

 Vernon Hawkins died in June of 1952.
 Emma Hawkins continued to live at 308 Marlborough until about 1970.

-308 Marlborough remained a single-family dwelling in 2014.
+308 Marlborough continued to be assessed as a single-family dwelling in 2020.